Skip to main content

 Authentication

 You must install a Slack application in the workspace that will be indexed before using the Slack V2 connector.
 See Slack’s Basic app setup for more information about installing a Slack application.
-Once the app is correctly installed in the workspace, Slack will provide an access token, which you will then use in the Slack V2 connecter configuration.
+Once the app is correctly installed in the workspace, Slack will provide an access token, which you will then use in the Slack V2 connector configuration.

 Required application scopes